eceelango/VSD-FPGA-Based-RISC-V-Maze-Solver/README.md

 + x30 [25:24] is e1 & e2 - e1 x30 [24] ; e2 x30 [25] ;  // Output Write
 + x30 [29:28] is d1 & d2 - d1 x30 [28] ; d2 x30 [29] ;  // Output Write

++ Here Threshold is fixed in next iteration we will get the threshold as a input

 # **Assembly In line Code for Maze Controller**

 ## C Code with inline Assembly